piotrmackiewicz/mern-react-dockerized-template/README.md

 # MERN dockerized

-This is simple template for fullstack application running Next on frontend and Express + MongoDB on backend.
+This is simple template for fullstack application running React Vite with Typescript on frontend and Express + MongoDB on backend.
 Everything is wrapped in docker-compose.
 Only thing you need is docker installed and terminal.

 # How to run it?